-The Lincolnshire Bird Club Committee are pleased to announce the forthcoming publication of a new county avifauna: Birds of Lincolnshire.
-Featuring a front cover painting by Nik Borrow commemorating the first Pallas’s Sandgrouse invasion at Saltfleetby in April 1863, Birds of Lincolnshire will be published on March 15th 2021.
+The Lincolnshire Bird Club Committee are pleased to announce the publication of a new county avifauna: Birds of Lincolnshire.
+Featuring a front cover painting by Nik Borrow commemorating the first Pallas’s Sandgrouse invasion at Saltfleetby in April 1863.

 Birds of Lincolnshire is a full county avifauna A4 size book with 240 pages.
 It covers all 402 BOU category ABC bird species recorded in the county from 1500 up to 2019 and certain key records for 2020 and much more.
 The book is lavishly illustrated with photos of birds seen in Lincolnshire, county landscapes and aerial photographs of key nature reserves.

 The authors writing and producing Birds of Lincolnshire the late Colin Casey, the former Database Manager for the Lincolnshire Bird Club, former County Recorder John Clarkson, Chair of LBC Philip Espin and current County Recorder Philip Hyde.
 All four are Lincolnshire born and bred and have been involved in the writing and production of the annual Lincolnshire Bird Report over the past decade.
 All have been members of LBC since it was founded in 1979.

 The book contains sections covering the following:

 - Details of how birds are recorded in the county with maps showing county coverage.

 - A description of the bird habitats and natural regions of Lincolnshire with maps showing the extent of different habitat types.

 - Details of past and present breeding birds of Lincolnshire and how they have changed over the last 50 years.

 - An account of important sites in the county by region supported by tables of sites ranked by number of species and rare birds recorded and site grid references.